drunkleen/leenfetch/manual.md

 - Combine with cron or systemd timers to snapshot system info periodically.
 - Pair with screenshot tools to publish desktop showcase posts with consistent styling.

-When scripting, disable unnecessary blocks via the `toggles` section to reduce noise and speed up execution even further.
+When scripting, trim the `modules` array to only the collectors you need to reduce noise and speed up execution even further.

 ---